Enrich Your Homeschool Curriculum with These Online Resources

-With so many educational tools and resources offered on the Internet, it can be difficult to find the ones that are actually useful.
-Whether you're looking for something to supplement your science curriculum or seeking math games to engage your student, these online resources can help you round out any homeschooling curriculum.
+With so many educational tools and resources offered on the internet, it can be difficult to find the ones that are actually useful.
+Whether you're looking for something to supplement your homeschool science curriculum or seeking math games to engage your online student, these resources can help you round out any homeschooling curriculum.

-Connections Academy® experts have vetted the following resources and recommends them to complement a student's learning experience.
+Connections Academy® experts have vetted the following resources and recommend them to complement a student's learning experience.
 (Naturally, you should still consider supervising children as they "surf the Net.")
 These resources aren't a replacement for a good, comprehensive homeschool curriculum; they can be used to enhance and enrich learning.
-With that in mind, these websites and tools are excellent resources to help you broaden your student's horizons and deepen understanding of the subject matter.
+With that in mind, you can use these websites and tools as excellent resources to help you broaden your student's horizons and deepen understanding of the subject matter.

 Use the quick links to jump to any section: